Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Following is an image of a three-layer Inquiry Screen, designed for the Management, to keep track of the Northwind Traders' staff-level Sales Performance:

-The above Form shows order-level details and summary information at the Footer of the form with the Total Quantity of all Orders and the Total Net Value of all items after discount.
-The Command Buttons at the footer of each form are used to switch the view back to the upper layer of the form.
+The Form displays order-level details along with summary information in the footer, showing the total quantity of all orders and the total net value of all items after discounts.
+The command buttons at the footer of each sub-form allow you to switch back to the upper layer of the Form.

-The Date Parameter values at the top can be changed to display information for a different period.
+The date parameter values at the top can be adjusted to display information for a different period.

-First of all, I would like to assure you that there is no complicated VBA Code to drive this design except one or two lines of them here and there to refresh the controls and for switching from one layer of the form to the other.
-Other than that, the entire Screen works on Queries and Forms.
+I want to assure you that there is no complex VBA code driving this design—only one or two lines are used here and there to refresh controls or switch between form layers.
+Beyond that, the entire screen operates using Queries and Forms.

 Designing the Forms

-We need a few Tables from the Northwind.mdb sample database, to create six simple Queries, three Sub-Forms, and the Main Form to organize all of them together to present the information to the User.
+We need several tables from the Northwind.mdb sample database to create six simple queries, three subforms, and a main form to organize them and present the information effectively to the user.

-Note: If you would like to see the Inquiry Screen in action before you design it, you can download it from the bottom of this post and perform a demo run.
-If you find it difficult to figure out how it works or how to put all of them together, then come back and go through the design task step by step so that you will know how simple or difficult it is and how each element of this trick works together with others.
+Note: If you would like to see the Inquiry Screen in action before designing it, you can download the demo at the bottom of this post.
+If you find it difficult to understand how it works or how to assemble all the components, you can return here and follow the step-by-step design instructions.
+This will help you see how simple or complex it is and understand how each element interacts with the others.

-Here, we will see the usage of Transparent Command Buttons again, which we have already seen in an earlier article with the same title.
+In this tutorial, we will also revisit the use of transparent command buttons, which were covered in an earlier article with the same title.

 The Design Task